AlexP-Coding/AlexP-Coding/README.md

 ## ⚙️ Technology I've Used

 Note: The list is always growing, because I'm always learning.
-If I'm unfamiliar with a new technology I need, I look it up!
+If I'm unfamiliar with a new technology I need - well, that's what research is for!

 ### Implementation

 <details>
-<summary> Technology used for: implementation </summary>
+<summary> Technology used for implementation </summary>

 |Domain|Tech|
 |--|--|